 Being a serious coffee city, it makes sense that Portland is also home to many excellent breakfast pastries.
 You’ll find some of the best, and most unusual at Voodoo Doughnut.
-We were tipped off to this place by Roadfood.com user Mr. Chips, who described it as a “great place to view Portland’s strong Goth culture as well as sample tasty donuts.”
-There is a strong counter-culture ambience to this bakery that looks a little like an after-hours club; whether or not it’s Goth, we cannot say.
-But we can tell you with certainty that the donuts are dandy.
+We originally were tipped off to this place by Roadfood.com user Mr. Chips, who described it as a “great place to view Portland’s strong Goth culture as well as sample tasty donuts.”
+Yes, there is a strong counter-culture ambience to this bakery that looks a little like an after-hours club; whether or not it’s Goth, we cannot say.
+But we can tell you that the donuts are dandy.

-There are beautiful old-fashioned cake donuts with crunchy crust and creamy insides, puffy raised donuts, one glazed behemoth as big as a pizza labeled a Tex-Ass donut, and donuts topped with powdered sugar, multicolored jimmies, and all sorts of flavored glazes.
-The menu listed many mysteries that we’d love to return to find out about, including a no-name donut, a dirt donut, a cock & balls donut, a dirty snowball, and a diablos rex.
-The most curious item on the menu above the counter was “non existing fritter,” its cost null.
+There are beautiful old-fashioned cake donuts with crunchy crust and creamy insides, puffy raised donuts, and donuts topped with powdered sugar, multicolored jimmies, and all sorts of flavored glazes.
+The menu lists such intriguing mysteries as a no-name donut, a dirt donut, a cock & balls donut, a dirty snowball, and a diablos rex.
+When we first visited, there was an item listed on the menu as a non existing fritter,” its cost null.

 The pastry I recommend the most is one to which Mr. Chips alerted us: a bacon-maple bar.
 It is a substantial buttermilk long john frosted with maple glaze and festooned with strips of bacon that somehow, magically, retains a welcome crunch.
 What a great all-in-one breakfast!

 Note: Formerly one-of-a-kind, Voodoo Donuts now has stores at Universal City Walk in Hollywood, Universal Orlando Resort, Denver, Austin, and Eugene, Oregon.